sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_cloud.md

 ## Rate limits

-You can read about how Bitbucket Cloud applies rate limits [here](https://support.atlassian.com/bitbucket-cloud/docs/api-request-limits/).
+Read about how Bitbucket Cloud applies rate limits [here](https://support.atlassian.com/bitbucket-cloud/docs/api-request-limits/).

-If Sourcegraph encounters rate limits on Bitbucket Cloud, it will retry the request with exponential back-off, until 5 minutes have passed.
+When Sourcegraph encounters rate limits on Bitbucket Cloud, it will retry the request with exponential back-off, until 5 minutes have passed.
 If the connection is still being rate limited after 5 minutes, the request will be dropped.

 ### Internal rate limits